nestjsplus/config/README.md

 }
 ```

+Would return
+> `Hello John`
-Would return `Hello John` when run with this configuration.
+> when run with this configuration.

-## Dynamic env file example
+## Dynamic env file location example
 Let's say you have two environments: *development* and *test*, and want to set up your
 `ConfigService` to dynamically locate the `.env` file that is appropriate to each environment.
 Let's assume that *development* uses one set of database credentials, and *test* uses another.